Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 Cons

-- The filler may shrink, crack or fall through the gaps
+- The filler may shrink, crack or fall through the gaps over time

 - Making the filler mix can be time consuming as you need to get it the right consistency